AwSicker/magebit-test-task/README.md

 http://localhost:3000/table

-port may change check for it
+port may change, check for it